seunghyuns98/Decolorization/README.md

 ```

 ## Pretrained Model
-Our pretrained weights are released at:
+Our pretrained weights are released at: https://drive.google.com/drive/folders/192xs_tPeJmer-bnTFB1xng857xVfpxLn?usp=drive_link
+Make sure all weights should be on the experience folder ex) workspace/Expert/Trial1/step1.pth.tar

 # Contact